Best electric seven-seaters that offer both sustainability and space

 ► Variety of brands and price points on offer

-Not so long ago, if you were shopping for a decent electric car but needed seven seats, you’d have been pretty much out of luck – now we’re happy to say these are the best seven-seater electric cars you can buy.
+Not so long ago, if you were shopping for a decent electric car but needed seven seats, you’d have been pretty much out of luck – but now we’re happy to say these are the best seven-seater electric cars you can buy.
 That’s right: in 2024, there’s now enough choice of electric seven-seater cars we can give you advice about the best ones.

 The growing number is being driven by demand, changing legislation, advancing technology and falling costs – plus the small but growing trend for luxury people moving.
-So while brands such as Vauxhall and Peugeot have expedited seven-seat electric car development and deployment by bolting seats into the rear of their electric vans, others are aiming high with premium-grade products and chunky price tags.
-The Mercedes EQV and even the Kia EV9 are great examples of this.
+So while brands such as Vauxhall and Citroen have expedited seven-seat electric car development and deployment by bolting seats into the rear of their electric vans, others are aiming high with premium-grade products and chunky price tags.

 Best 7-seater electric cars at a glance: